 Inside the Harem

 The Topkapı Palace, home to Sultans of the Ottoman Empire for nearly 400 years, serves now as a museum.
-And on this, my third visit to Istanbul, I finally visited while showing my Mom and Aunt around Istanbul.
+And on this, my third visit to the city (following this two-day Istanbul itinerary), I finally visited while showing my Mom and Aunt around.
 It wasn’t the grand treasury and all its baubles that fascinated me, nor the elevated view of the historic Bosphorus, instead it was the quiet corridors and labyrinth of the Harem and its 400 rooms.

 Only beautiful and intelligent girls became slaves to the Sultans, often they were captives of war.
 The girls were brought in at a tender age to be taught the ways of the Harem.
 And they weren’t allowed to leave – only with special permission from the Queen Mother (yes, the Sultan’s mother was in charge of all his concubines.)